mccright/rrl/AudioBooks/README.md

 Wikipedia: https://en.wikipedia.org/wiki/Cato,_a_Tragedy
 Text: https://www.gutenberg.org/ebooks/31592
 By [Joseph Addison](https://en.wikipedia.org/wiki/Joseph_Addison) (1672 - 1719)  published 1712
 Listening Notes: This recording is **not** an example of the excellence that can be found across much of librivox.org.
 If you want to understand this story, it may pay to [read it](https://www.gutenberg.org/ebooks/31592).
-I found the performance distracting from the content of the play, rather than enhancing.
+I found the performance distracting from the content of the play, rather than enhancing it.
 >Based on the events of the last days of Marcus Porcius Cato Uticensis (better known as Cato the Younger) (95–46 BC), a Stoic whose deeds, rhetoric and resistance to the tyranny of Julius Caesar made him an icon of republicanism, virtue, and liberty.
 Addison's play deals with many themes such as individual liberty versus government tyranny, republicanism versus monarchism, logic versus emotion, and Cato's personal struggle to hold to his beliefs in the face of death [Summary from Wikipedia](https://en.wikipedia.org/wiki/Cato,_a_Tragedy).
 This play was supposedly staged by George Washington after the winter of 1778 at Valley Forge as an inspiration to his officers on self-sacrificing republican virtues.
 Many quotes of American revolution leaders - Patrick Henry's "Give me liberty or Give me death" and Nathan Hale's "I only regret I have but one life to lose for my country" - are drawn from this play.
 [Summary by ToddHW](https://librivox.org/cato-by-joseph-addison/)